surftrips.co

 Frequently asked

-The Cove is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+The Cove is a mixed bottom, mellow a-frame beach break with walling inside section, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 The Cove